flerouwu/mercury-code/README.md

 - [ ] Update github workflows to gitlab format

 ## Bugs
-- Editor tabs do not update unless you switch to a different tab.
 - Unable to save files that were not on disk previously.
 (Not Implemented)
-- TypeScript / JavaScript highlighting breaks if you don't add semicolons to the end of each line.
+- ~~TypeScript / JavaScript highlighting breaks if you don't add semicolons to the end of each line.~~
+  - all syntax highlighting is currently in c++